-The current staffing level and salaries for FUS1 employees were last evaluated by the Commission in Order No. PSC-17-0107-PAA-WS.
-At the time, FUS1 managed nine utilities with a total of 1,961 customers.
-As of September 30, 2017, FUS1 now owns and operates 12 utilities with a total of 2,791 customers.
-With the additional customers added to FUS1, staff believes it is appropriate to increase the part-time billing position to a full-time position.
+We last evaluated the current staffing level and salaries for FUS1 employees in Order No. PSC-17-0107-PAA-WS.7 At the time, FUS1 managed nine utilities with a total of 1,961 customers.
+As of September 30, 2017, FUS1 now owns and operates 12 utilities with a total of 2,791 customers.8 With the additional customers added to FUS1, we find that it is appropriate to increase the part-time billing position to a full-time position.

 The Utility requested that the salary of an existing Maintenance Technician be allocated to the Orange Land system.
-The Utility made a similar request in Docket No. 20150257-WS; however, the Commission determined that the Maintenance Technician should not be allocated to the East Marion system as the employee did not work on that particular system.
+The Utility made a similar request in Docket No. 20150257-WS; however, this Commission determined that the Maintenance Technician should not be allocated to the East Marion system as the employee did not work on that particular system.
 In the present case, Orange Land indicated that the Maintenance Technician would be working on all of FUS1's systems moving forward.
 The Utility also requested two additional Maintenance Technicians, who would similarly be employed for the maintenance of all systems.

-Staff believes that the existing Maintenance Technician should be allocated to Orange Land considering that the employee will now be maintaining the system.
-Staff also believes that the addition of the Maintenance Technician to the Orange Land system will provide backup support in the event that the President and/or Operations Supervisor are unavailable.
-Given the number and size of the systems currently owned by FUS1, staff considers three field employees to be adequate for providing service.
-Staff does not believe that the two additional Maintenance Technicians should be allocated to Orange Land as the Utility currently utilizes a contractor for the system's operations.
+We find that it is appropriate to allocate the existing Maintenance Technician to Orange Land considering that the employee will now be maintaining the system.
+We also find that the addition of the Maintenance Technician to the Orange Land system will provide backup support in the event that the President and/or Operations Supervisor are unavailable.
+Given the number and size of the systems currently owned by FUS1, we consider three field employees to be adequate for providing service.
+We do not find it appropriate to allocate the two additional Maintenance Technicians to Orange Land as the Utility currently utilizes a contractor for the system's operations.